iamshadmirza/BlogsByShad/blogs/node-lesson4/index.md

 ### 11. peerDependencies

-This field is used to state the compatibility of our package with some particular version of the package mentioned.
+This field is used to state the compatibility of our package with some particular version of the package that it might need.
 It will show a warning during `npm install` if the peer dependencies don't meet the requirement mentioned inside this field.

 ### 12. license